-Take the Time to enjoy over 200km of hiking trails throughout Lunenburg Region.
-Access too many of the Trails includes; hikers, bicycles, ATV’s, snowmobiles, skies, and horses.
-Parking is available at various access points along the trails.
-Some trails are groomed in the winter for the snow enthusiast.
+Do you enjoy hiking, mountain biking, or bird watching?
+Take in stunning views while you enjoy over 200km of hiking trails throughout Lunenburg Region.
+Our trails provide make it easy for hikers to immerse themselves in nature, exploring falls, ravines, and ponds.
+Some trails offer access via bicycles, ATV’s, snowmobiles, dogs on leash, skies, and horses.
+Parking is available at various access points along the trails, with some trails groomed in winter for snow enthusiasts.

 A small village about a six minute drive from the Town of Lunenburg.
 The little community of Blue Rocks is advertised as “Lunenburg’s answer to Peggy’s Cove”.
 Still a working fishing village with blue slate rocks on the edge of the ocean making it an artisan and photographers muse.
 The fish shack sitting in the water is the most photographed building in the county.

 A privately owned 190 acre pristine reserve of coastal forestry.
 Some of the highlights of the park season are the annual Chapin Music Festival, the unique sea caves, tours, petty zoo, gold panning on Cunard’s beach, the miner’s museum and nightly entertainment by the fire.
 Great place for the kids to explore and a playground with lots of equipment.
 Take a dip in the pool or in the ocean at Cunard Beach.
 Admission charged.
 Stay for a while and rent a cabin or bring your camper/tent.